tractorcow/silverstripe-opengraph/README.md

 ## Installation Instructions

  * Extract all files into the 'opengraph' folder under your Silverstripe root.
+ * Ensure the namespace is defined in your template with <html $OGNS>
  * If you are working with video files, you might want to install <https://github.com/tractorcow/silverstripe-mediadata>
    alongside this to extract video dimension for opengraph tags.